 As you can imagine, proper planning is a must in the waterfall system.
 A project’s requirements must be clear upfront, and everyone involved in a project must be well aware of those requirements.
 Each team member should also understand what their role will be in the project and what that role entails.

 Team members will refer to the documentation you provide throughout the process.
-When followed properly, this document makes clear precisely what is expected, thus guiding the creation of the product.
+When followed properly, this document makes expectations clear.
 It will also provide project milestones that will make it simple to determine progress.

 Phases of waterfall project management

-The specific phases of the system vary somewhat from source to source, but they generally include:
+The specific waterfall phases vary somewhat from source to source, but they generally include:

 1. Requirement gathering and documentation